KCollins/PassStatMKR/README.md

 For testing, connect:
 - WE (working electrode) on J2 of PassStat to one side of test resistor
 - RE and CE (reference and counter electrodes) on J2 of PassStat to other side of test resistor

+## Software
+Refer to the "Computer Control" section of the _HardwareX_ paper.
+If you are not running Linux, you will have to change Line 33 of the python script.
+The prefix of the port number will depend on your operating system, and the port number will vary according to what your computer assigns.
+You will have to [check the port number in Arduino IDE](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE)).